• Skip to primary navigation

 12. SPDR S&P Kensho Clean Power ETF (CNRG)

-The SPDR S&P Kensho Clean Power ETF seeks a return on investment that, prior fees and expenses, reflects the S&P Kensho Clean Power Index total return performance.
-In normal market conditions, the fund generally invests nearly all of its assets, but at least 80%, in solar, hydroelectric, geothermal, and wind companies securities.
+The SPDR S&P Kensho Clean Power ETF seeks a return on investment that, after fees and expenses, reflects the S&P Kensho Clean Power Index’s total return performance.
+In normal market conditions, the fund generally invests nearly all of its assets, but at least 80%, in solar, hydroelectric, geothermal, and wind company securities.

-A primary objective of the fund is to identify companies whose products and services are driving innovation in the clean energy sector.
-In addition to equity securities, the fund will often invest in cash and cash equivalents, and money market instruments, including repurchase agreements and money market funds.
+A primary objective of the fund is to identify companies whose products and services drive innovation in the clean energy sector.
+In addition to equity securities, the fund will often invest in cash and cash equivalents, as well as money market instruments, including repurchase agreements and funds.
 The CNRG is non-diversified

-The SPDR S&P Kensho Clean Power ETF offers a way to pursue long-term growth opportunities through investment in a portfolio of companies engaging in the transition to less-polluting power sources.
+The SPDR S&P Kensho Clean Power ETF offers a way to pursue long-term growth opportunities by investing in a portfolio of companies making the transition to less-polluting power sources.

 Pros of SPDR S&P Kensho Clean Power ETF